Lennart2410/FH---MDT-Compact-Programming-Course/README.md

 #### Loading station

 The Loading station is the final part inside the warehouse system.
 It takes the parcels and puts them into delivery vehicles based up on weight of the parcels and their destination.
-Two kind of employees work at the Loading station.
+Two workerType of employees work at the Loading station.
 Loader employees fill up the delivery vehicles with parcels and make them ready to be delivered.
 Driver employees take care of delivering the loaded parcels to the customer.